kalesreg/datasciencecoursera/Getting and Cleaning Data - What I Learned.md

 * ".I" is a vector of indices, holding the row locations from which ".SD" was pulled from the parent "DT".
 * ".GRP" is a counter telling you which group you're working with.

+# Week 2 - What I Learned

+Reading in data from multiple different sources.

+## Reading MySQL

+mySQL is a free and widely used open source database software.
+Data are structured in databases, tables within databases, and fields within tables.

+Open a connection to SQL with "dbConnect()".
+If you know that all the results will fit in memory, you can use "dbGetQuery()" to send, fetch, and clear the query.
+If you are not sure that the results will fit in memory, you can use "dbSendQuery()", "deFetch()", and "dbClearResult()" to query specific data from a particular database and table.
+Make sure to use "dbClearResult()" and "dbDisconnect()" after you are done to close the connection.

+"dbListTables()" lists all the tables in a particular database.
+"dbListFields()" gets the dimensions for a specific table.

+## Reading HDF5

+HDF5 is used for storing large data sets.
+* "h5createGroup()" creates a group in a hdf5 document.
+* "h5write()" writes data into a file group.
+* "h5read()" reads data from a specified file group.
+* "h5ls()" lists the file contents.

+## Reading from the Web

+Webscraping programatically extracts data from the HTML code of websites.
+Open a connection to a website using "url()".
+Get the html code using "readLines()".
+Then, close the connection using "close()".
+Could also use "htmlTreeParse()" from the XML library.
+Could also use "GET()", "content()", and "htmlParse()" from the httr library.

+To access websites with passwords, use "GET(url, authenticate("user", "passwd"))".
+You can save handles with "handle("URL")"

+## Reading from APIs

+Use the httr library for APIs.
+Specific information required for each sites API.

+## Reading from Other Sources

+There is usually is already a R package available for most sources.
+Just google it.